-Director, Research and Policy Centre, and Professorial Fellow, University of Melbourne
+Director, Social Policy and Research Centre, and Professorial Fellow, University of Melbourne

-Shelley Mallett is the Professorial Fellow in Social Policy in the School of Social and Political Sciences at the University of Melbourne and Director, Research and Policy Centre at BSL.
+Shelley Mallett is the Professorial Fellow in Social Policy in the School of Social and Political Sciences at the University of Melbourne and Director, Social Policy and Research Centre, at BSL.

 Shelley’s career has been diverse, spanning service delivery, service development and training, as well as academic research and teaching.
 Shelley gained her PhD from La Trobe University after completing earlier degrees in Arts and speech pathology.